johannesss/http-response/docs/docs/index.md

 # What is this?

+http-response is a free web API that makes it possible to generate HTTP responses.
+It features fake data generation and repetition of list items.

+Example use cases:

+- Generate fake data while prototyping
+- Test that your application behaves correctly given a certain response
+- Mock API responses

-http-response is a free service that makes it possible to create HTTP responses "on the fly" either by using a GET request and defining the response through query string parameters, or you can use a POST request and define the response through a JSON payload.
+Generate responses either by using a GET request and defining the response through query string parameters, or by using a POST request and defining the response through a JSON payload.

-It also makes it possible to generate dummy data and to generate lists of data by repeating items.